mulloverit/mulloverit/README.md

 - 👋 Hi, I’m @mulloverit
-- 👀 I’m a decade into my career in geospatial, having focused mostly on remote sensing
+- 👀 I’m a decade into my career in geospatial tech, having focused mostly on remote sensing
 - 🌱 I’m currently working as a consultant and pursuing a license in land surveying